Skip to content

 The Dukes

-The Dukes will invite local communities to explore the history of Lancaster, its part in WW2 and what freedom truly means to us, utilising different art forms and embracing varied experiences to make a significant contribution to art and history in the city centre.
-Partnering with organisations such as Lancaster King Street Gallery and Lancaster … Continued
+The Dukes will work with local communities to explore the history of Lancaster, its part in WW2 and what freedom truly means to us, utilising different art forms and embracing varied experiences to make a significant contribution to art and history in the city centre.
+Partnering with organisations including Assembly Arts, Lancaster BID and Lancaster … Continued

 The Met